-After a long (9 months) break I want to back to posting on my blog.
+After a long (8 months) break I decided to back to posting on my blog.
 I started this blog during the second month of my time in Ireland on the 18th of March 2014.
-So March is a perfect to started again.
+I came to Ireland on the 10th of February 2014.
+So February is perfect to start again.
 And a first place where I took photos 6 years ago was River Barrow.
-And it is still one of my favourite place in Carlow Town to go for walking and taking the photos.
-I love taking photos of nature, river and swans which swimming or walking.
+And it is still one of my favorite places in Carlow Town to go for walking and taking photos.
+I love taking photos of nature, rivers, and swans while swimming or walking.

-Barrow is the second longest river in Ireland that flows for 192 km from the source at Glenbarrow in the Slieve Bloom Mountains in the Midlands of Ireland to the sea.
-The River Barrow traverses the counties of Laois, Kildare, Carlow, Kilkenny and Wexford, which has long been recognized as a unique area of natural beauty with great aesthetic value.
+That flows for 192 km.
+From the source at Glenbarrow in the Slieve Bloom Mountains in the Midlands of Ireland to the sea.
+The River Barrow traverses the counties of Laois, Kildare, Carlow, Kilkenny, and Wexford, which has long been recognized as a unique area of natural beauty with great aesthetic value.

-The view from the Millennium Bridge is nice, from the left side is Carlow Rowing Club, from the right side is Carlow Town Park.
+The view from the Millennium Bridge is stunning.
+On the left side is Carlow Rowing Club, and on the right side, is Carlow Town Park.

 The Carlow Rowing Club was founded in 1859 and is one of the oldest sports clubs in Ireland.
 The first regatta in Carlow also took place in 1859.
-Since then, the Club is responsible for one of the most important annual sports events in Carlow County, i.e. the Regatta, which takes place every year during June Bank Holiday and involves teams from all over Ireland.
+Since then, the Club is responsible for one of the most important annual sports events in Carlow County, i.e. the Regatta.
+Which takes place every year during the June Bank Holiday and involves teams from all over Ireland.

 Rowers preparing for the regatta you can see throughout the spring and summer seasons.
 I saw them for the first time in February, as soon as I came here, on one of my first walks.
 But let’s not forget that spring in Ireland begins on the first of February.